Hisfantor/BGG-Best-Games-for-Player-Count/README.md

 # BGG-Best-Games-for-Player-Count
-a script for google sheets to import your ownd games form Board Game Geek and sort them by how good they play for a given Player Count
+a script for google sheets to import your ownd games form [Board Game Geek API](https://boardgamegeek.com/xmlapi2) and sort them by how good they play for a given Player Count

 ## Options:
 - **Username**, add your [bgg](https://boardgamegeek.com/) username here